STEMinds/STEMinds-Docs/docs/kits/eduponics_mini/basic_sensors_usage/pump.md

 ---
-title: STEMinds - 12V Submersible water pump
+title: 12V Submersible water pump
 description: STEMinds 12V submersible water pump will allow you to water your plants and move water from one side to the other with ease.
 ---